Palestinians released from prison reunite with loved ones

 Photos: Palestinians released from prison reunite with loved ones

-39 Palestinians were released from Israeli prisons in exchange for 13 Israeli hostages freed by Hamas.
+39 Palestinians were released from Israeli prisons in exchange for 13 Israeli captives freed by Hamas.

-Israel has released 39 Palestinian prisoners in line with a Qatar-mediated deal that saw 13 Israeli hostages freed by Hamas hours earlier.
+Israel has released 39 Palestinian prisoners in line with a Qatar-mediated deal that saw 13 Israeli captives freed by Hamas hours earlier.

 Qadura Fares, who heads the Palestinian Prisoners’ Club NGO, said 33 prisoners freed in the West Bank were handed to a team from the International Committee of the Red Cross.
 He said the remaining six were released in Jerusalem.